bedezign/yii2-audit/docs/module-configuration.md

 # Module Configuration

 Word of caution: The module is configured by default to only allow viewing access to users with the role 'admin'.
 This functionality is only available in Yii if you have enabled [RBAC](http://www.yiiframework.com/doc-2.0/guide-security-authorization.html#role-based-access-control-rbac) (via the `authManager`-component).
 If not, please set this option to `null`.
-If you do so you should consider activating the `accessUsers`-option, you don't want to give everyone access to your audit data!
+If you do so you should consider activating either the `accessUsers`- or the `accessIps`-option, you don't want to give everyone access to your audit data!

 ## Audit Module Options